-I know, it’s oxymoron to call it shakshuka because shakshuka is always with eggs although it doesn’t have egg, it tastes like shakshuka.
-I think because of the tahini.
-We, Israelis, often eat shakshuka with it.
+I know, it’s oxymoron to call it shakshuka because shakshuka is always made with eggs but it does taste like shakshuka.
+The tahini is what gives it the shakshuka flavor.
+We, Israelis, often eat our shakshuka with tahini.

 You can make plain tahini sauce or green tahini with herb such basil and parsley.